Decentralized Domain Generalization with Style Sharing: Formal Model and Convergence Analysis: Introduction

-\textbf{Contributions:} Our key contributions are as follows: \begin{itemize}[leftmargin=5mm, topsep=0pt] \item We present \texttt{StyleDDG}, one of the first fully decentralized domain generalization (DDG) algorithms.
-In our problem setup, devices in a decentralized system aim to achieve DG without having any information about the whole network graph, and can only communicate with their one-hop neighbors, unlike in star-topology FL.
+\textbf{Contributions.} Our key contributions are as follows: \begin{itemize}[leftmargin=5mm, topsep=-1pt] \item We present \textsc{StyleDDG}, one of the first fully decentralized domain generalization (DDG) algorithms.
+In our setup, devices in a decentralized system aim to achieve DG without having any information about the whole network graph, and can only communicate with their one-hop neighbors, unlike in star-topology FL.
 Specifically, each device in DDG trains an ML model locally using its local dataset, and then it exchanges (i) its ML model parameters and (ii) style statistics of its current batch with its neighbors (see Fig.~\ref{fig:sysdiag}-(a)).
-Afterward, each device employs the received style statistics from its neighbors to explore the style space more effectively for DG (see Fig.~\ref{fig:sysdiag}-(b)).
+Afterward, each device employs style statistics received from its neighbors to explore the style space more effectively for DG (see Fig.~\ref{fig:sysdiag}-(b)).

-\item Among all style-based DG methods, for the first time in the literature, we provide a systematic approach to mathematically formulate the training objective function and optimization procedure.
+\item Among all style-based DG methods, for the first time in the literature, we provide a systematic approach to mathematically formulate the training objective function and its optimization procedure.
 As the operations of style-based methods have commonalities, we first derive a set of concrete formulations for well-known style-based DG methods.
 These generalized formulations lay the groundwork for formal modeling of future methods in this emerging field, applicable to both centralized and distributed/federated network settings.

-\item Following the above-mentioned analytical framework, we present a formal modeling of the objective function of \texttt{StyleDDG}.
-Exploiting this rigorous formulation, we conduct convergence analysis on our methodology, enabling us to provide one of the first convergence guarantees among all style-based DG papers.
-Our results illustrate that under certain conditions on the employed ML model, the smoothness of local loss functions can be guaranteed for each device.
+\item Exploiting the analytical framework mentioned above, we present a formal modeling of the objective function of \textsc{StyleDDG} and carry out its convergence analysis that enables us to provide one of the first convergence guarantees among all style-based DG work.
+Our results illustrate that under certain conditions on the ML model being employed, the smoothness of local loss functions can be guaranteed for each device.
 Consequently, this ensures that all devices collectively converge to the same optimal model.

-\item Through experiments on two DG datasets, we demonstrate that our \texttt{StyleDDG} method outperforms other centralized/federated DG methods applied in a decentralized learning setting, in terms of the final achievable test accuracy on unseen target domains. \end{itemize}
+\item Through experiments on two DG datasets, we demonstrate that our \textsc{StyleDDG} method outperforms other centralized/federated DG methods applied in a decentralized learning setting, in terms of the final achievable test accuracy on unseen target domains. \end{itemize}